FreakyTurtle/gatsby-marketing/src/pages/index.md

   title: What Is It?
   description: >
-    At envdeck we give you the ability to spin up, distribute and manage developer environments in the cloud for your whole team.
+    At envdeck we give you the ability to spin up, distribute and manage developer environments for your whole team, in the cloud.
+Giving them the ability to work on any machine with an internet connection, securely and easily, and saves management the financial burden of costly hardware or IT services.
 description: With your developers all working on cloud-based machines, you can be sure of no more "it works on my machine" issues holding up productivity.
 intro: